 The Muslim costume also includes a long skirt but a close fitting churidar is worn on the legs.
 Sometimes an overcoat is also worn to cover the hands along with the head orhni or scarf.

 For male dancers a silk dhoti around the waist is covered with a silk scarf tied on the top.
 The upper torso is either bare to show the Hindu thread or can be covered in a loose jacket.

-Finding its roots in Kerala, Kathakali has one the most elaborate costumes.
+Finding its roots in art forms of Kerala, Kathakali has one the most elaborate costumes.
 It takes more than a few hours for the dancing troupes to get ready before a performance.
 The colorful costumes, highlighted make-up and facial paintings make Kathakali popular amongst kids as well.
 The make-up is coded as colors represent the type of the character that the dancers are portraying.
 Green (Pachcha) facial paints along with red lips are depiction of Gods, nobles and sages, such as Krishna, Shiva, Rama and more.
 Red (Tati) is used for those depicting evil, such as Ravana.
 Black (kari) is the color for hunters and forest dwellers.
 Sometimes demons are also painted black but with streaks of red.
 Yellow is for monks and noble men and women, such as Sita or Panchali.
 White beard represents the one with a virtuous conscious such as Hanuman.

 The make-up and colors represent the virtues of the characters and the dance form combines the colors to give deeper meaning and understanding of the characters.